Timeline Of Events

 April 15, 2024 – I spent a week learning all about PD including issues that might arise and cleaning the Peritoneal catheter area.

-April 19+ – I did PD every night at home between 6-9 hours, including dianeal dialysis which is fluid that helps ‘clean’ my kidneys during the day and I don’t have to be hooked into the dialysis cycler.
+April 19+ – I did PD every night at home between 6-9 hours, including peritoneal dialysis, which is fluid that helps ‘clean’ my kidneys during the day and I don’t have to be hooked into the dialysis cycler.

 December 14th, 2024 – I met with a friend and his co-worker to learn more about the kidney he had had 3 years prior.